 Choosing trade school vs college will depend largely on the career you choose and your financial situation.

 A harder path, but definitely doable!
 Starting a business requires a bit of money to start, so unless you have a little bit tucked away, this may be challenging – but can be so rewarding.

 If you decide you want to go into a trade career, but are not ready to commit to a school – then apprenticeship programs are a perfect opportunity for you.
-Becoming an apprentice will have you working side by side with experienced professionals that can offer you a valuable experience.
+Apprenticeship opportunities are huge and will have you working side by side with experienced professionals that can offer you valuable experience.

 This will help you understand if you have enough interest to make it a full time career.
 There is no cost to be an intern, and in some cases you may actually get paid for your work.
 If you decide you love it, you can then attend a technical program that will help you land a full time job and get you started in the work force.

 Join Job Corps

 Job Corps offers a variety of programs for 16-24 year olds which include helping them complete their high school education, training for careers, and helping them find jobs.
 Students at job corps can enjoy room and board and educational opportunities for up to 3 years.